pascal-fb-martin/houselinux/README.md

 * /proc/meminfo is used to retrieve the RAM usage.

-* /proc/stat is used to retrieve the CPU usage.
+* /proc/stat is used to retrieve the CPU usage and /proc/loadavr is used to retrieve load averages.

 * Metrics are periodically pushed to all detected log services for permanent storage, in the same JSON format as returned by the /metrics/status endpoint.

 The following is planned in the near future:

-* /proc/loadavr will be used to retrieve system load estimates.

 * /proc/diskstats will be used to retrieve disk IO metrics, especially latency.